transcending1/Review/admin/subpage/modules/module_doc/K-Means Clustering.md

 ### 4.n_init
-+ Description

-Number of time the k-means algorithm will be run with different centroid seeds.
-The final results will be the best output of n_init consecutive runs in terms of inertia.
+'Number of time the k-means algorithm will be run with different\n            centroid seeds.
+The final results will be the best output of\n            n_init consecutive runs in terms of inertia.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |